linux-lock/bpflock/README.md

 bpflock is designed to work along side container managers to protect Linux machines using a system wide approach.

-bpflock will sandbox all processes and containers to protect the machine, only services like container managers or systemd manager that run in the initial namespaces will be able to access all Linux kernel features, other containers that run on their own namespaces will be restricted or completely blocked.
+bpflock will sandbox all processes and containers to protect the machine, only services like container managers or systemd manager that run in the initial mnt namespaces will be able to access all Linux kernel features, other containers that run on their own namespaces will be restricted or completely blocked.

-bpflock uses LSM bpf to implement its security features.
+bpflock uses [LSM BPF](https://www.kernel.org/doc/html/latest/bpf/bpf_lsm.html) to implement its security features.

 ## 2. Protections